MichaelSolati/geofirestore-js/docs/reference.md

 ## GeoCallbackRegistration

-An event registration which is used to cancel a `GeoQuery.on()` callback when it is no longer needed.
-A new `GeoCallbackRegistration` is returned every time you call `GeoQuery.on()`.
+An event registration which is used to cancel a `GeoFirestoreQuery.on()` callback when it is no longer needed.
+A new `GeoCallbackRegistration` is returned every time you call `GeoFirestoreQuery.on()`.

 These are useful when you want to stop firing a callback for a certain `eventType` but do not want to cancel all of the query's event callbacks.